anonaddy/addy.io/source/_articles/getting-started/terminology.md

 <h3 id="bandwidth">Bandwidth</h3>

 This is the amount of data that can be transmitted in a fixed amount of time.
 On addy.io bandwidth is incremented each time an email is forwarded or a reply is sent (this is the data).
 Every calendar month (e.g. January, February etc.) your bandwidth is reset to 0.
 When an alias is deactivated or deleted emails sent to it do not count towards your bandwidth.

+On the Lite plan, the first time you hit the monthly limit in a calendar year, that month's usage is reset to 0 automatically.
+Further resets in the same year can be bought as a one-off payment from the [subscription page](https://app.addy.io/settings/subscription).

 <h3 id="gpg-openpgp-key">GPG/OpenPGP Key</h3>